Napbad/dream/docs/about/CodeOfConduct.md

 # Code of Conduct

-Welcome to the **Dream** project!
+Welcome to the **dap** project!
 We are committed to fostering an open and welcoming environment for everyone.
 To ensure that all participants can contribute in a respectful and productive manner, we have adopted this Code of Conduct.

 ## Our Pledge